Blancpain: Sponsorship

 Blancpain sponsors Motorsport programs including the Blancpain Endurance Series, Blancpain Sprint Series, Blancpain GT Series until 2019 when the sponsorship was discontinued, Lamborghini Blancpain Super Trofeo series, ADAC GT Masters and Reiter Engineering's GT1 and GT3 cars until Reiter mostly stopped racing Lamborghinis.

-The Blancpain-Imaginist Literary Prize
+Blancpain-Imaginist Literary Prize

-The Blancpain-Imaginist Literary Prize is a literary prize established by Blancpain and The Imaginist literary journal in 2018 to "“discover and encourage outstanding young writers under the age of 45.”
+The Blancpain-Imaginist Literary Prize is a literary prize established by Blancpain and The Imaginist literary journal in 2018 to "discover and encourage outstanding young writers under the age of 45."
 The winner receives a cash award of 300,000 RMB and the finalists receive 20,000 RMB.
 Starting from the second session, Blancpain also gave the winner a V series watch.